The usual way of a spectroscopist workflow consists in data

 (without living the ecosystem) to process all the

-input data into suitable dissemination form (e.g. report,
+input data into suitable dissemination forms (e.g. report,

 presentation, manuscript, webpage…etc.) and thus very effectively